 The Bombeck Workshop is the only one in the country devoted to both humor and human interest writing.
 Through the workshop, the University of Dayton and the Bombeck family honor one of America’s most celebrated storytellers and humorists.
 Over the past decade, the workshop has attracted such household names as Dave Barry, Phil Donahue, Art Buchwald, Nancy Cartwright, Don Novello, Garrison Keillor, Gail Collins, Connie Schultz, Adriana Trigiani and Alan Zweibel.

 The workshop typically begins on a Thursday evening and continues through Saturday evening, ending with an attendee stand-up show.
 It features more than two dozen professional humor and human interest writers on its faculty, offering sessions on the craft of writing, turning an interest into a profession, marketing, publishing and more.
 We also offer breakfast roundtables and plenty of other opportunities for comparing notes and networking.
 The atmosphere is very supportive to both new and established writers looking for the kind of inspiration Erma received from University of Dayton professor Brother Tom Price: “You can write!”

 And you’re guaranteed to laugh.
 A lot.

-The 2014 Erma Bombeck Writers’ Workshop will feature an exciting line-up of keynote speakers, some of whom will offer workshop sessions.
-The keynoters include:
+The 2014 Erma Bombeck Writers’ Workshop featured an exciting line-up of keynote speakers, some of whom offered workshop sessions.
+The keynoters included:

 • Phil Donahue, legendary Emmy Award-winning talk show host.